 This article describes where to install certificates issued by an external CA (Certificate Authority) so that they are used by XCOM when performing SSL transfers.

-Regardless of whether you use the sample scripts delivered with XCOM (makeca, makeclient, makeserver) or have an external CA issue your certificates, at the end of the process you will have the following files:
+Regardless of whether the sample scripts delivered with XCOM (makeca, makeclient, makeserver) are used or an external CA has issued the certificates, at the end of the process there will be the following files:

 Note that, in each section, INITIATE_SIDE refers to the SSL client side, the one which initiates the connection, and RECEIVE_SIDE refers to the SSL server side, the one which receives the connection request from the network.